 Joe DiMaggio, who retired after 13 seasons with the Yankees with a .325 batting average, is inducted into the Baseball Hall of Fame.
 The 'Greatest Living Ballplayer', a title which will be officially bestowed on 'Joltin' Joe' based on a poll taken by MLB in 1969, is elected by the writers in his fourth year on the ballot.

-Roberto Clemente hits a ninth-inning inside-the-park grand slam off Jim Brosnan, giving the Pirates a dramatic 9-8 walk-off victory over the Reds at Forbes Field.
+Roberto Clemente becomes the only player ever to hit a walk-off inside-the-park grand slam, blasting a ninth-inning four-run homer off Jim Brosnan to give the Pirates a dramatic 9-8 walk-off victory over the Cubs at Forbes Field.
 Last season, the Pittsburgh right fielder's first-ever career round-tripper, which will be the first of ten IPHRs he will hit during his 18 years with the Bucs, also did not clear the fence.

 By hitting four home runs in the doubleheader sweep of the White Sox, Roger Maris moves 25 games ahead of Babe Ruth's 1927 pace.
 The Yankee slugger now has 40 for the year and will finish the season with a record 61 round trippers.